curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: Sarah Buckle, University of Houston

 This story shares an autobiographical meditation on photography.
-It is difficult to tell which photos are the author’s and which are from other sources, which is a common and interesting problem.
+Like "Dad, What do you do for a living?"
+“Behind the Lens” lets the creator explain and dive into their academic interest.
+This would make a fruitful assignment for undergraduates as they complete their majors, not to mention for faculty and staff describing their work.
+Formally, It is difficult to tell which photos are the author’s and which are from other sources, which is a common, interesting, and teachable problem.

 ## RELATED MATERIALS